19hours/sg-statutes/Acts/Income Tax Act.md

 “qualifying project debt securities” means debt securities —

-(a) which are issued during the period from 1st November 2006 to 31st March 2017 and arranged in accordance with regulations made for this purpose —
+(a) which are arranged in accordance with regulations made for this purpose —

-(i) by any financial institution in Singapore; or
+(i) by any financial institution in Singapore and issued during the period from 1st November 2006 to 31st December 2013;

-(ii) by any financial sector incentive (bond market) company or financial sector incentive (project finance) company;
+(ii) by any financial sector incentive (bond market) company or financial sector incentive (project finance) company and issued during the period from 1st November 2006 to 31st March 2017; or

-[22/2011 wef 01/01/2012]
+(iii) by any financial sector incentive (standard tier) company or financial sector incentive (capital market) company and issued during the period from 1st January 2014 to 31st March 2017;

-[34/2008 wef 16/12/2008]
+[Act 19 of 2013 wef 01/01/2014]

 (b) the interest and other income directly attributable to which are funded primarily by cash flows from an infrastructure asset or project prescribed by regulations (referred to in this definition as a prescribed asset or project); and